mobile-money/money_transfer_app/README.md

 # Money transfer app
 This app allows to make fake transfers and requests to people in a fake contact list.
+As this is a mobile app mock, the UI is optimized for mobile.
 This project is meant to show my ability to develop React apps.

 A live version can be found [here](http://rbortnikas.surge.sh/).